Girolamo Cassar

 Girolamo Cassar (Ġlormu Cassar, c.
 1520 – c.
 1592) was a Maltese architect and military engineer.
 He was the resident engineer of the Order of St. John, and was admitted into the Order in 1567.
 He was involved in the construction of Valletta, initially as an assistant to Francesco Laparelli, before taking over the project himself.
-He designed many public, religious and private buildings in the new capital city, including Saint John's Co-Cathedral, the Grandmaster's Palace and the auberges.
+He designed many public, religious and private buildings in the new capital city, including St John's Co-Cathedral, the Grandmaster's Palace and the auberges.
 He was the father of Vittorio Cassar, another architect and engineer.

 Biography

 Cassar's date of birth is not known, but he is believed to have been born in around 1520 in either Birgu or Gudja.
 The Cassar family, probably originating from Sicily, had been established in Malta since at least the year 1440.
 He had two brothers, named Andreas and Ians, and married his wife Mathia in the early 1560s after which they had five children -two boys, Vittorio and Gabriele; and three girls, Marietta, Battistina and Caterinella.
 Cassar had another child, Gio Domenico, from an extra-matrimonial relationship which he made sure to inherit none of his will and testament, ironically justifying himself by writing that his son was disobedient.
 Cassar was initially a capomastro (master builder), and he was a pupil of Evangelista Menga, the resident engineer of the Order of St. John.
 He worked as a military engineer during the Battle of Djerba in 1560 and the Great Siege of Malta in 1565.
 During the latter siege, he worked on repairing fortifications damaged by the Ottoman assaults, sometimes at great personal risk.

 In 1566, the Order decided to construct a new capital city Valletta, and Cassar became the assistant of Francesco Laparelli, the Italian military engineer who had been sent to design the city's fortifications and grid plan.
 On 22 April 1569, Cassar was received within the Order in recognition of his merits as an architect and engineer.
 At this point, the Grand Master issued him a passport and Cassar spent the rest of the year touring Italian cities, including Naples, Rome and Lucca.
 He became familiar with the Mannerist style during this tour, and he employed this style in many of his later buildings.